Ned 'n' Edna's Blend Agenda: Ratings

 The episode originally aired on the Fox network in the United States on May 13, 2012.
 It was watched by approximately 4 million people during this broadcast.
 It received a 1.9 Nielsen rating in the demographic for adults aged 18–49.
 The Simpsons was the third highest-rated program in the 18–49 demographic in Fox's Animation Domination lineup that night.

 Critical reception

 At The A.V.
 Club, Rowan Kaiser gave the episode a B+ rating.
 Kaiser wrote, "In retrospect, it’s easy to say that The Simpsons marketed the “‘Nedna’ relationship in an unfortunate fashion.
 By creating the relationship name immediately, and turning it into a finale/voting gimmick, the show made it look like a desperate cry for relevance (Marge tacitly admits as much, when she snaps ‘No voting!’ at Homer).
 But as tonight’s episode demonstrated, had the Ned/Edna relationship been allowed to develop more organically, away from the extra-textual bells and whistles, it could have been, and could still be, something that doesn’t immediately induce cringing."

+Teresa Lopez of TV Fanatic gave the episode 3.5 out of 5 stars.
+She felt Ned and Edna's marriage was unbelievable and would have preferred seeing them dating and seeing them combine their lifestyles.

+Awards and nominations

-This episode won a Writers Guild of America Award, in the animation category.
+Writer Jeff Westbrook won the Writers Guild of America Award for Television: Animation at the 65th Writers Guild of America Awards for this episode.